-While the study area is not in a USDA-defined "food desert,1" there was evidence from the preliminary analysis suggesting concerns with healthy food access and affordability.
-In the periphery of the study area, there are 3 grocers, including stores.
-However, within the study area, there are none.
-Instead, there are convenient stores a Family Dollar, which are often located adjacent to neighboring schools.
-Food sold in these stores are often of poor nutritional value-high calorie, high fat, and/or high sodium.
+While the study area is not in a USDA-defined "food desert," there was evidence from the preliminary analysis suggesting concerns with healthy food access and affordability.
+In the study area, there was no grocery story, one seasonal farmers' market, two small corner stores and a Family Dollar.
+Due to its central location and sidewalks connectivity, the Family Dollar appears to be the "go to" grocer for the area.
+Food sold in discount stores are often of poor nutritional value-high calorie, high fat, and/or high sodium.
 While the Family Dollar may be affordable, it is known that food and other items sold at smaller retail stores, as in corner stores, are often more expensive than comparable food sold at full service grocery stores or supermarkets.
 These stores often do not sell fruits and vegetables.
 Overall, there is clearly a need to improve access to healthy foods, fruits and vegetables.

 Based on the public feedback, residents expressed the need for healthy, fresh, and affordable fruits and vegetables.
-Figure X lists the comments and feedback from the public regarding the need for healthy foods.
+The following comments were seen: